pandas-dev/pandas/doc/source/user_guide/groupby.rst

    GROUP BY Column1, Column2

 We aim to make operations like this natural and easy to express using pandas.
-We'll go over each area of GroupBy functionalities, then provide some non-trivial examples / use cases.
+We'll address each area of GroupBy functionality then provide some non-trivial examples / use cases.

 See the :ref:`cookbook<cookbook.grouping>` for some advanced strategies.